 Interested in volunteering?
 Since its first season in 2019, the Community Farm at Roundabout Meadows has donated over 100,000 pounds of produce to area food pantries.
 This would not have been possible without the assistance of our incredible team of volunteers.
 Volunteers help with planting and harvesting healthy food for Loudoun residents in need.
 On-site training will be provided.
 Previous experience is welcomed, but it is not required.
 Be prepared to work outside in variable weather conditions, get your hands dirty while doing a good deed, and learn about your local agriculture community.
 All ages are welcome.
 However, children must be accompanied by an adult at all times.
 There will be special days scheduled to accommodate the whole family!

-Volunteer opportunities for 2020 will begin in February and continue throughout the growing season.
+Volunteer opportunities for 2022 will begin in late March / early April and continue throughout the growing season.
 We have multiple opportunities per week during the peak season (June-September).
 Due to the food pantry’s availability to pick up produce, the majority of time slots are during the workweek.
 However, we also offer Saturday opportunities at least once per month and can coordinate specific days for groups of five or more.
-Upcoming volunteer opportunities are announced every two weeks via email to all volunteers who have signed up through Letsvolunteer or LoudounCares (links below).
+Upcoming volunteer opportunities are announced via email to all volunteers who have signed up through Letsvolunteer, LoudounCares or Volunteermatch (links below).